fmager/real-time/m4_optimization/s3_exercises.md

 * Do you need a different profiler to see what is going on on the GPU?
 * Can you see L2 cache hits/misses?
 * Can it show you the hot spots in your code?

-## 🧬 Group discussion and presentation
-Pick one of the following topics.
-Read and understand it, then present and discuss the topic with one or more other people.
-Preferably classmates.

-* Inverse depth buffers
-* Bit tricks, atomic operators, packing normals and colors
-* Morton codes / Z-order curves, tiling and GPU textures
-* PyTorch 2.0 Compiler
-* Graph Sampling
-* DLSS
-* Real-Time Texture Decompression and Upsampling
-* 2:4 sparsity with Tensor Cores